autonity/docs.autonity.org/concepts/afd/index.md

 Rule infraction _severity_ has two key influences.
 Firstly, it will determine if a new _fault_ is created or not.
 New fault creation is conditional on whether the _offending validator_ already has an existing _fault_ with a _severity_ `>=` to that of the candidate new _fault_ for the epoch.
 Secondly, _severity_ will determine the amount of the slashing applied.

 The slashing amount is calculated from a number of parameters, including _severity_.
 For slashing calculation and parameters see [Slashing](/concepts/afd/#slashing).
-For the severity taxonomy see [Rule severity](/concepts/afd/#rule-severity).
+For the severity taxonomy see [Rules](/concepts/afd/#rules).

 #### Jail